Chase Sapphire Reserve card review

 Credits for TSA PreCheck or Global Entry

-The Chase Sapphire Reserve card will also cover the cost of your application for Global Entry or TSA PreCheck once every four years (the length of each membership).
-Both of these programs simplify your travel, as you can go through the PreCheck security line at the airport.
-With Global Entry, you’ll have additional ease when traveling abroad.
-Rather than visiting a border agent, you can use the Global Entry kiosk to streamline your entrance to the country.
+The Chase Sapphire Reserve card will also cover the cost of your application for Global Entry, NEXUS or TSA PreCheck once every four years.
+These programs can make your travel experience much smoother: With TSA PreCheck, you can go through the PreCheck security line at the airport; with Global Entry, you can use the Global Entry kiosk to streamline your entrance to the country instead of visiting a border agent; and NEXUS specifically expedites processing when entering the United States and Canada. .

-When you apply to either one of these programs and pay with your Sapphire Reserve card, you’ll automatically receive a statement credit to cover the fee ($85 for TSA PreCheck, $100 for Global Entry).
+When you apply to any one of these programs and pay with your Sapphire Reserve card, you’ll automatically receive a statement credit to cover the fee (up to $120 based on the program fee).

 Solid ongoing rewards